ungoogled-software/ungoogled-chromium/BUILDING.md

 Here are the general steps for building a package of ungoogled-chromium:

 * Set `UTILIKIT_*` environment variables
-* Check to see if the build environment is setup correctly: `utilikit/check_requirements.py`
+* Check to see if the build environment is setup correctly (optional, only certain requirements): `utilikit/check_requirements.py`
 * Make build directories `build/`, `build/sandbox/`, `build/downloads/`
 * Prepare the source code: `utilikit/prepare_sources.py`
 * Apply domain substitution: `utilikit/substitute_domains.py`